SamuelZewdu/Python-Projects/README.md

 Payroll

 This application reports the pay that occurred for 1 of 10 weeks of work at a coffee shop.
 Information is held in several collections.
 The user will input an int 1 through 10, and paycards for that week can be retrieved from the weeks dictionary.
 Each paycard represents an employee and the number of hours worked that week.

+Seasons

+My program takes a date as input and outputs the date's season.
+The input is a string to represent the month and an integer to represent the day.